Cavaliers' head coach led Virginia to ACC and regional titles

-Last year, Morgan directed the Cavaliers to strong seasons in both cross country and track and field.
+In 2013-14, Morgan directed the Cavaliers to strong seasons in both cross country and track and field.
 Virginia won the 2013 NCAA Southeast Region Cross Country championship and had a ninth-place finish at the NCAA Championships.
+Morgan was named USTFCCCA Southeast Region Women's Cross Country Coach of the Year.
 The Cavaliers set school records with four All-ACC performers and six All-Region honorees, while Barbara Strehler earned All-American accolades with 24th-place finish.
 In the spring, the Cavalier distance runners set several school freshman records, including Jen Flack qualifying for the 10,000m at the NCAA Outdoor Championships.

 In his first track and field season at UVa, Morgan coached Morgane Gay to a fifth-place finish at the 2012 NCAA Indoor Championships and four All-Americans at the national outdoor meet, including Gay (1,500m), Chelsea Ley (5,000m), Kathleen Stevens (5,000m) and Catherine White (10,000m).
 During Morgan’s first cross country season with Virginia, White earned All-America honors with a 33rd-place finish at NCAAs, while White and Barbara Strehler each earned All-Southeast Region honors.

 Morgan’s women’s distance crew helped the Cavaliers earn a second-place finish at the ACC Outdoor Championships, their highest finish since 1995.
 White was the ACC Champion in the 10k and third in the 5,000m, while Gay placed second in both the 1,500m and the 5,000m.